 Vary unique value symbology by transparency, rotation, size, or color

 In addition to specifying qualitative symbology with unique values, you can also symbolize additional attributes by varying the transparency, rotation, size, and color of the unique value symbols.
-While all of these treatments can be applied simultaneously, be aware that too many visual variations make the layer difficult to interpret.
-It is advisable to apply secondary symbology sparingly.
+While all of these visual variables can be applied simultaneously, be aware that too many variations make the layer difficult to interpret.
+It is recommended that you apply secondary symbology sparingly.